Service Requests

 Create a Service Request when:

-• A customer calls with a problem
+• A customer calls with a problem ("it's making a noise it didn't used to make")

 • Any unscheduled work is needed